-Sydney's George Street is the oldest street in Australia.
+George Street in Sydney is the oldest street in Australia.
 It started out as a track from the site of Captain Arthur Phillip's settlement at what is now The Rocks, leading southward into the area of today's Central train station.

-It became colonial Sydney's main street, taking the name of High St as was the English custom at the time.
+It became colonial Sydney's main street, taking the name of High Street as was the English custom at the time.

-The current generation of Sydneysiders, as well as visitors to Sydney, may be forgiven if they think George St, as this thoroughfare is now known, was named to honor King George VI of England, father of the current monarch, Elizabeth II.
+The current generation of Sydneysiders, as well as visitors to Sydney, may be forgiven if they think George Street, as this thoroughfare is now known, was named to honor King George VI of England, father of Elizabeth II.

-As for Elizabeth St, this wasn't named for an English queen but for Governor Macquarie's wife, Elizabeth Henrietta Macquarie (1778-1835).
+As for Elizabeth Street, this wasn't named for an English queen but for Governor Macquarie's wife, Elizabeth Henrietta Macquarie (1778–1835).

-George St, which starts in the city's south at the intersection of Harris St, continues west as Broadway and eventually Parramatta Rd which is part of the Great Western Highway.
-Towards the city, it heads a short distance to Railway Square — so named because Sydney's major rail, bus, and tram interchange, Central Station, is right there — and then north through the city all the way to The Rocks.
+George Street, which starts in the city's south at the intersection of Harris Street, continues west as Broadway and eventually Parramatta Road, which is part of the Great Western Highway.
+Toward the city, it heads a short distance to Railway Square—so named because Sydney's major rail, bus, and tram interchange, Central Station, is right there—and then north through the city all the way to The Rocks.

 01 of 07

-At Central, by which shortened name Central Station is popularly known, you can catch city trains to the suburbs, country trains to cities and towns in New South Wales and other states and territories, including the long-distance transcontinental Indian Pacific to Perth with connections in Adelaide on the Ghan to Darwin.
+At Central, by which shortened name Central Station is popularly known, you can catch city trains to the suburbs as well as country trains to cities and towns in New South Wales and other states and territories.
+These trains include the long-distance transcontinental Indian Pacific to Perth with connections in Adelaide on the Ghan to Darwin.

-Bus stops are located at Central Square and along Eddy Ave off Pitt St and on Chalmers St on the eastern side of Central.
+Bus stops are located at Central Square and along Eddy Avenue off Pitt Street and on Chalmers Street on the eastern side of Central.

 02 of 07